The Pandemic Has Researchers Worried About Teen Suicide

 He says these past few months have been especially hard for him because he has depression and anxiety.
 Plus, he says he's been bullied for years for being gay, including over video chat during distance learning.

-Everett is a volunteer for Students Demand Action, an anti-gun violence group.
+Everett is a volunteer for Students Demand Action, an anti-gun violence group that is part of Everytown.
 He said he's learned that gun violence isn't just a matter of crime or mass shootings, but also suicide.
 "I wrote an op-ed about a kid that was my age over in Cookeville, Tennessee, that had taken his own life with a firearm because he had been outed [as gay] at school.
 So, you know, it's very relatable for me."

 Damour, the teen psychologist, explains that not having guns in the home, or keeping them safely locked away, is important especially for adolescents because "teens are impulsive."